Preliminary Remarks

 More information on the OSS procedure can be found on the website of the Federal Central Tax Office.

-Note: The country selection must be maintained independently at in the Merchant Backend.
+The country selection must be maintained independently in the Merchant Backend.
 As soon as the delivery threshold is exceeded, the EU or the corresponding third country must be added.
 As soon as the delivery threshold is undershot again, the EU or the corresponding third country must be removed.
+You as merchant are responsible for keeping these settings up to date!